Many of us are using Elementor to build and design our web pages. But what happens if you can’t find the button to edit the page with Elementor?

 The edit with Elementor button may be missing because of a few different reasons:

-- You never edited the current page with Elementor.
+- First, you never edited the current page with Elementor.
 It’s not showing.

 - The edit with Elementor is disabled for posts or pages.

-- Some plugins or themes conflict with the Elementor core files (usually cache plugins such as Autoptimize).
+- Third, some plugins or themes conflict with the Elementor core files (usually cache plugins such as Autoptimize).

-- There are custom functions that hide the admin bar altogether or just the Elementor button specifically.
+- Fourth, there are custom functions that hide the admin bar altogether or just the Elementor button specifically.

 Whatever the reason, the solutions to fix the missing button are simple.